prettier/prettier/website/versioned_docs/version-stable/api.md

 The promise will be rejected if there was an error parsing the configuration file.

 If `filePath` is provided, the path of the configuration file in the project where `filePath` exists will be returned, otherwise the path of the configuration file in the current project will be returned.
+Please see [cosmiconfig docs](https://github.com/davidtheclark/cosmiconfig#explorersearch) for details on how the resolving works.

 ```js
 prettier.resolveConfigFile().then(filePath => {